hphelion/documentation/devplatform/workbook/helloWorld/helloworld.php.md

 1. Open the  [Stackato command-line interface (CLI)](http://docs.stackato.com/user/client/index.html#client).

-2. *cd* into the app's root directory.
+2. If you are not already there, `cd` to the root directory of the sample.
 3. Execute `stackato push -n`

 ##Run the Application